Where can I find the application to apply to Chadron State College?

 Can I work on campus?

-There are limited employment opportunities at CSC; however, F-1 students generally are eligible to work on campus.
+Yes, there are employment opportunities at CSC.
 You are limited to 20 hours per week during the academic semester.
 You can work full time during vacations.
 For more information visit the Human Resources page.

 I received a job on campus and now need a social security card.
 How do I get one?